 “This is all fucked up,” Jason lamented.
 “You don’t deserve this.”

 Jason was struck by Randy’s optimism.
 He thought of how the stark, oppressive, bare concrete and steel surroundings which had intimidated him the moment he entered the prison grounds had not brought Randy down, and he predicted it never would.
-He considered the strength and durability Randy had to withstand adversity, and he began to feel some hope as well.
+He regarded the strength and durability Randy had to withstand adversity, and he began to feel some hope as well.
 “Good behavior,” he finally said, “a choirboy like you should be able to swing that.”

 “Thanks for the support,” Randy joked.